Petrie Foundation Multi-Million Dollar Gift Supports Teachers College NYC Teacher Fellowship Program

 The teaching profession needed a scholarship equivalent in prestige and status to the Rhodes Scholarship.
 The Petrie Foundation and Teachers College have created one.

-With a five-year gift from the Carroll and Milton Petrie Foundation designed to change the substance and image of the teaching profession on a national level, 100 future New York City teachers will receive fellowships to Teachers College.
+With a five-year gift from the Carroll and Milton Petrie Foundation designed to change the substance and image of the teaching profession on a national level, 100 future New York City teachers will receive the Rhodes-like fellowships to Teachers College.
 Fifty will be in the amount of $50,000 to cover the full cost of tuition and living expenses while they complete a master's degree and requirements for teacher certification.
 The other 50, called Petrie Finalists, will receive a partial scholarship from the Foundation and an additional award from the College toward the cost of tuition.
 The Fellowship awards are based on excellent academic performance and financial need.

 The award, officially called the Carroll and Milton Petrie New York City Teacher Fellowship Program, was established in response to the situation in New York City public schools, where hiring and retaining the most qualified teachers has become nearly impossible.
 For years, the Board of Education has been forced to hire too many teachers with inadequate preparation or none at all.
 Well-qualified teachers who do teach in New York City have the highest burnout rate and too often leave before completing their third year of teaching.

+The College sees the program making significant inroads in improving the quality of the teacher corps in New York City.
+Teachers College anticipates that many former Petrie Fellows and Finalists will become school principals and even district superintendents with the influence and authority to inspire further improvements in the New York City schools.
 By offering support to the 50 Finalists in addition to the 50 Fellows, more high quality teachers will be able to enter the New York City Schools, who will have the same level of education and mentoring support in their careers.

 "The best way to improve education in New York City's most troubled schools," Nancy Laing, the Director of the Petrie Foundation said, "is to provide well-qualified, highly motivated teachers.
 The Petrie Fellowship Program is a positive step toward reaching that goal.
 We look forward to working with Teachers College in implementing the program because of the reputation that Teachers College has in preparing so many of the city's best educators."